leumasic/flexible-invariant/README.md

 # flexible-invariant 💪💥

-`flexible-invariant` is a flexible and type-safe alternative to [tiny-invariant](https://www.npmjs.com/package/tiny-invariant) for building custom invariant functions!
+`flexible-invariant` is a flexible alternative to [tiny-invariant](https://www.npmjs.com/package/tiny-invariant) for building type-safe invariant functions!

 `flexible-invariant` when ~~flexing~~ flexibility counts!